chickenchuck040/timix-gtk-themes/README.md

-## Vimix Themes
+## Timix Themes

-Vimix is a flat Material Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.
+Timix is a flat Material Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 This theme is based on Flat-Plat gtk theme of nana-4.
 Thanks nana-4 sincerely for his great job!